16 Things To Do in Tbilisi, Georgia (3-Day Guide) 16 Things To Do in Tbilisi, Georgia (3-Day Guide)

 Bonus thing to do in Tbilisi – Georgian interiors

-Behind the old Tbilisian house walls, lie courtyards and stairways that could be part of a movie scene, they are that beautiful.
+Behind the walls of the old Tbilisian houses, lie courtyards and stairways that could be part of a movie scene, they’re simply THAT beautiful.
 Make sure to check out the Blue House, London Hotel and Kalantarov House.

 Day 3 – Tbilisi Outskirts